Trade Management for Futures Traders: Stop Placement, Sizing, and the Art of Managing Open Positions

 Runner (20-33% of position) — 4.0R+ or trailing stop The final position is managed with a trailing stop aimed at capturing larger trend moves.
 Runners lose money more often than not — they get stopped out before reaching their potential.
 But when a true trending move develops, the runner captures the majority of the gain.
 Over time, the occasional large runner much improves the strategy's overall expectancy.

-Place limit orders at Target 1 and Target 2 in the DOM before the trade develops.
-This eliminates the real-time decision at a moment of maximum emotional intensity.
-Pre-placed orders execute automatically; manually placed orders during a fast-moving market are often missed or placed at suboptimal prices.
+Practical execution: Place limit orders at Target 1 and Target 2 in the DOM before the trade develops.
+Pre-placed orders eliminate real-time decisions at maximum emotional intensity — manually placed orders during fast markets get missed or filled at suboptimal prices.

 Moving the Stop to Breakeven: The Trap #